ng-daniel/brainwave_emotion_data/README.md

 # Machine Learning for Neuroscience

-A quick data analysis and machine learning engineering for brainwaves and emotions.
+Super quick data analysis and machine learning engineering for brainwaves and emotions.

 87-90% Test Accuracy!!!